neokok/CGM-Trial-Sensitivity/README.md

-# Assessing the Impact of Shortened Follow-up Time in Continuous Glucose Monitor (CGM) Clinical Trials
+# Assessing the Impact of Shortened Follow-up Time in Continuous Glucose Monitor Clinical Trials

 This repository hosts the complete, reproducible workflow for the manuscript\
-**“Assessing the Impact of Shortened Follow-up Time in Continuous Glucose Monitor (CGM) Clinical Trials”**\
+**“Assessing the Impact of Shortened Follow-up Time in Continuous Glucose Monitor Clinical Trials”**\
 by Neo Kok, Walter Williamson, and Will Tackett.

 ------------------------------------------------------------------------